 Dalton joined Watsi on May 11th, 2014.
-Five years ago, Dalton joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dalton's most recent donation supported Mary, a widowed farmer from Kenya, for fracture repair surgery.
+Six years ago, Dalton joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dalton's most recent donation supported Patrick, a 31-year-old hardworking man from Kenya, to fund fracture repair surgery so that he can walk easily again.

 Mary is an elderly woman and a farmer from the Rift Valley region in Kenya.
 She now lives alone after losing her husband a few years ago.
 Her 4 children have left the nest and live separately with their own families.
 She does small scale farming to meet her daily needs.
 Her social-economic status is low and therefore she is unable to meet the cost of surgery.
 On August 26th, she was a passenger on a motorcycle when the motorcycle got into an accident.
 She was rushed to the hospital for first aid and debridement of the open wound on her right foot.
 She is in pain and unable to walk.
 At Kapsowar hospital, she had an x-ray done and was diagnosed with a fracture.
 She needs a surgery, but is unable to raise the funds needed.
 Fortunately, surgeons at our medical partner can help.
 On August 30th, Mary will undergo a fracture repair procedure, called an open reduction and internal fixation.
 The surgery will help her walk again with ease.
 She will also be free from pain and the infections caused by the open wound will be cleared.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1016 to fund this procedure.
 Mary said, “My hope is to get treated early for fast recovery so that I can walk and work again.”